 I knew from first-hand experience the profound effects that proper fueling and supplementation before, during, and after training and racing can have on recovery and energy levels.
 Using a combination of high doses of CoQ10 and a variety of antioxidants, I could withstand my insanely active schedule.
 If I stopped taking them, my recovery went downhill and I'd be napping any chance I got.

 Motorcycle racing also caused a knee injury that resulted in two surgeries and the discovery of road cycling for rehabilitation.
 I graduated high school in 1985 and then moved to San Francisco to attend college at San Francisco State University, majoring in international business.
 I valet parked cars at night and worked at a gourmet produce stand in Tiburon on weekend days.
 That left me 4-6 hours a day to ride my bike and that's exactly what I did - all over the Marin Headlands and Bay Area backroads.

 I was quickly frustrated, however, by the lack of nutritional supplements on the market that addressed the unique needs of high-mileage cyclists and endurance athletes.
 So, I went back to my old regime from high school and began taking high doses of CoQ10 and antioxidants.
 The effect on my energy, endurance, and recovery was as amazing as it had been in high school.

-So it's 1987, with all of those unique conditions and unmet needs in the market that I mentioned earlier, and I have product ideas to address them - perfect for an entrepreneur needing a job.
+So, it's now 1987.
+With all of those unique conditions and unmet needs in the market that I mentioned earlier, I now have product ideas to address them - perfect for an entrepreneur needing a job.